Some interesting articles about Steadicams

 something just around the corner which you didn't expect to have to do.

-I suppose that after a couple of months you can do the easy things fairly
+I suppose that after a couple of months you can do the easy things

-learning and improving.
+you keep learning and improving.

 Question: Does Steadicam get used a lot on documentaries?

 Answer: I think there are some barriers to the use of Steadicam.
-Documentaries

-intrusive.
-Also time would have to be allowed for the rigging of the system.
+Steadicam could be intrusive.
+Also time would have to be allowed for

-I don't think there's an inherent reason why it can't be used; it's down
+the rigging of the system.
+I don't think there's an inherent reason why

-to personal taste.
-On the last documentary I did, Steadicam was used
+I did, Steadicam was used

 to great effect by the director (The Vanishing of Richie Manic, Channel